mortazavilab/cerberus/README.md

 ```

 ### Annotate an existing GTF transcriptome with the intron chains, TSSs, and TESs from a cerberus reference
-Using the reference from `cerberus write_reference`, determine which end regions and intron chain each transcript
+Using the reference from `cerberus write_reference`, or a reference from a previous run of
+`cerberus annotate_transcriptome` (this function), determine which end regions and intron chain each transcript
 in the input GTF uses and output the results to an h5 transcriptome representation.

 ```